fubar2/nftoolmaker/README.md

 ```
 Might not look like much, but that's more than we need.
 There are stubs and other constructions to deal with but so far this only needs ~20 lines of pyparsing!!
 Mind you, those 20 lines took some considerable experimentation to get working.

-### Progress to date.

-August 23

-pyparsing is the way forward for properly dealing with the nextflow DDL language in a generalisable way.
-The yaml is a pushover.
-Can now parse a test - will build up to parse the entire test.nf now.
-Will return all test names and their test parameters reliably to replace a lot of fragile and elaborate string hacking.

 August 21